reactjs/react.dev/beta/src/content/learn/state-a-components-memory.md

 </Sandpack>

 It is a good idea to have multiple state variables if their state is unrelated, like `index` and `showMore` in this example.
-But if you find that you often change two state variables together, it might be better to combine them into a single one.
+But if you find that you often change two state variables together, it might be easier to combine them into one.
 For example, if you have a form with many fields, it's more convenient to have a single state variable that holds an object than state variable per field.
-[Choosing the State Structure](/learn/choosing-the-state-structure) has more tips on this.
+Read [Choosing the State Structure](/learn/choosing-the-state-structure) for more tips.

 <DeepDive>